Senior Lecturer (Teaching Specialist (Acad))

 College of Medicine and Public Health

-Gillian joined Flinders university in 2000 as a problem-based learning tutor/trainer in the graduate-entry medical program.
-Since then, her interest in how we learn, and in particular active learning pedagogies, led her to undertake a doctorate investigating students’ control of their informal learning needs using smart IT during formal active learning sessions.
+Gillian joined Flinders University in 2000 as a problem-based learning tutor/trainer in the graduate-entry medical program.
+Since then, her interest in how we learn, and in particular active learning pedagogies, led to her doctorate, which investigated students’ control and cognition of their informal learning needs using smart IT during formal active learning sessions.

-Currently, she teaches in the Prideaux Discipline of Clinical education and is working at CILT in the Flinders University Academy developing diploma programmes for international students and assisting in designing international foundation studies, and in facilitating the equity of access to higher education for interested students.
+Worked to develop the Flinders University Academy diploma programmes for international students and assisted in designing international foundation studies, and in facilitating the equity of access to higher education for interested students in local industries eg Diploma in Sports Management at Port Adelaide Academy powered by Flinders University.

 PhD (Medical Education) – Flinders University;